Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 Mürren

-This trail has a little bit of everything: stunning mountain vistas, tiny villages with rustic cabins nestled in the hills, flowery alpine meadows, and cows with twinkling bells dangling from their necks.
+This trail has a bit of everything: stunning mountain vistas, tiny villages with rustic cabins nestled in the hills, blooming alpine meadows, and cows with twinkling bells dangling from their necks.
+If the views on the ground weren’t compelling enough, look up once in a while to see paragliders floating in the clouds above!

 -

-Take a left out of the cable car station onto the paved path Via Alpina, walking until you see the first “Northface Trail” sign indicating you’re headed in the correct direction.
-The trail is extremely well-marked with sign posts stationed along the entire duration of the hike, so any time you’re confused or come to a fork in the road simply follow the blue arrow pointing towards the “Northface Trail.”
+The trail is extremely well-marked with sign posts stationed along the entire hike, so any time you come to a fork in the road simply follow the blue arrow pointing towards the “Northface Trail.”

 Pro Tip: